-More detailed information about the various financial assistance programs can be attained online at: Student Aid On the Web http://studentaid.ed.gov/PORTALSWebApp/students/english/index.jsp
+More detailed information about the various financial assistance programs can be attained online at: https://studentaid.ed.gov/sa/

 The USCB scholarship and financial aid programs are administered in accordance with the nationally established philosophy of educational financial assistance.
 The basis of this philosophy is the belief that the student and/or his/her parents are the primary responsible source for meeting educational expenses and that student financial aid should be viewed only as supplementary to the efforts and resources of the family.